 If I want something wet and warm it is to be tea; strong, lactic and the colour of a cheap suntan.
 The cup is important: wide, thin-lipped and bone china, something that warms the hands through.
 And then there is the all important dunking element: the biscuit.
 Not cookies, which are too soft and yielding and will flop into the tea and turn it to mush.
 It must be a digestive.
 Sandy, burnished brown, the texture of rubble.
 A slight saltiness.
 Plain as plain can be.
 My childhood friend, Tuppy, would layer her digestives with butter and salt, an act I found impressive – she was the first as a child to make the connection between sweet biscuit and cool salt dairy.
 Digestives and cheddar are also a winner.Digestives are also the fulcrum of the NHS – after any routine procedure you will be offered a dainty red packet of two and a cup of tea.
 It gets your blood sugar up, gives you something to gnaw on, brings you back to life.
-Sitting the other day with the curtain round me in a hospital ward, feeling tender, I ripped open the red wrapper; the two fitted into my palm, like medals.
+Sitting the other day with the curtain round me in a hospital ward, feeling tender and suddenly aged, I ripped open the red wrapper; the two fitted into my palm, like medals.
 I made them last as long as I could.
 “Are you alright in there?” the nurse asked, suspicious at my lingering, as if I’d set up house in the corner of her ward.
 My answered was muffled with starch and sugar.
 I couldn’t just have one.
 “Fine!”
 I called out.
 She whipped the curtain back, but I’d already eaten most of the evidence.
 24 hours of not eating and nothing can prepare you for the high.
 Digestives are genius.
 And she gave me another packet to go home with.
 She balanced them on a tray and walked beside me like a butler.

 It was quite an entrance into the ‘lounge’.
 My cousin was waiting for me looking what I knew I looked nothing like – normal and smiling with the colour of a windswept sea walk still on her cheeks.
 I showed her my little red packet though and she was impressed; it reminded me in that moment to be grateful – to be there in the first place, the recipient of care, and to be going home.
 With her, with digestives.You can dip the digestives – once cooled – in melted chocolate, and then leave them to harden on non-stick baking paper.
 Here I used dark chocolate but milk would also work.
 As you can see, they are not particularly pretty to look at, but very nice to eat, and will enrich your tea dunking activities.
 The unchocolated ones mimic shop-bought digestives in their sheer plainness.
 They are also nicely crisp and not overly sweet – you can serve them with cheese or pâté.
 They are very good eaten on the day but can be stored in an airtight container and enjoyed a few days later.